 3. Redcore Linux

 Redcore Linux is considered the ultimate balance between Gentoo and traditional Linux distros.
 Undoubtedly, Gentoo is a powerful Linux distribution.
 But many people are deprived of using this because of its lack of beginner-friendliness.
-Although some Gentoo derivatives solved this problem.
+However, some Gentoo derivatives solved this problem.

 Key Features of Redcore Linux